Emerging IoT Trends to watch Out in 2020

 IoT application platforms continue to grow leveraging the value of aggregate data, bringing together disparate device types and analytics to quickly build scalable solutions.
 Modern IoT platforms will allow new applications can be rapidly developed and deployed.
 All the collected information is stored in a shared data repository with sophisticated permissions and access management, and data scientists can easily ask new questions integrating multiple existing systems.
 This simplicity will allow new opportunities for innovation and optimization.

-Industrial IoT has eliminated manual process associated with paperwork enabling digitization and automation of work process.
+With latest IoT Trends The industrial IoT has eliminated manual process associated with paperwork enabling digitization and automation of work process.
 Sensors allow machines and assets to automate processes as data is available.
 Real-time updates of the operations, process, and the machine health is now integrated onto a single dashboard, helping people in the factory to access the information and make decisions faster.

 3. Dawn of 5G